bmurrtech/how-to-homelab/how-to_game_servers.md

 ls
 ```

-- Open an `screen` to run the server logs:
+- __Find the bash file `FactoryServer.sh`__ or similar and run it:

 ```
 screen -S sfserver
+./FactoryServer.sh
 ```

+> This will start the actual Satisfactory game server up for the first time.

 - On the Linux server screen, you can __type `CTRL + A, D`__ to _close out the screen_.
 See [more details about screen here](https://www.tecmint.com/screen-command-examples-to-manage-linux-terminals/).